glouppe/info8010-deep-learning/lecture5.md

 ## Padding

-Padding is useful to control the spatial dimension of the feature map, for example to keep it constant across layers.
+Padding is useful to control the spatial dimension of the output feature map, for example to keep it constant across layers.

 .center[
 .width-45[![](figures/lec5/same_padding_no_strides.gif)]